-COMMUNICATION RESEARCH
+8. COMMUNICATION RESEARCH

 Government communicators need to inform the public about government's policies and programmes to implement its mandate, including opportunities available to better their lives.
-In South Africa, the Government is using communication research to a growing extend.
-The effectiveness of government communication and the dissemination of government information can be enhanced through the application of appropriate scientific research processes and methodologies.
+In South Africa, the government is using communication research to a growing extend.
+The effectiveness of government communication and the dissemination of government information can be enhanced by applying appropriate scientific research processes and methodologies.

-A former chief executive officer of the Government Communication and Information System (Joel Netshitenzhe) argues that: In working out campaigns and programmes, there should be a deliberate effort to understand the communication environment, including target groups, appropriate media platforms, messages and forms of interaction.
+A former CEO of the GCIS (Joel Netshitenzhe) argues that: In working out campaigns and programmes, there should be a deliberate effort to understand the communication environment, including target groups, appropriate media platforms, messages and forms of interaction.
 In this regard, communication research is a critical element of the trade: communication is an art form, but it should be based on science.